 The dairy industry has benefited from anaerobic methane digestors for quite some time now.
 How?
 Dairy farms collect the manure and plow it into rubber-lined ponds next to the barns.
 Each of these helps capture methane.
 The methane is then used as electricity for the farm or sold back on the grid.

-Farms that do this have harmful greenhouse gas emissions because they use methane instead of fossil fuels.
+Farms that do this are GHG-negative because they use methane instead of fossil fuels.
 California has committed to a 40% reduction of dairy methane emissions by 2030 just by using digesters.

 5. Cows are actually carbon neutral